tardate/blog.tardate.com/_posts/2025-10-21-after-pivotal-tracker.md

 It really is the most complete and "identical" PT replacement that has made it into full operation.
 If you want something exactly like PT, this is the best I've found.
-As it has no free tier, I haven't adopted it for personal projects (using BardTracker instead), but the next time I start a new project with a larger team, this would be my first choice.
+As it has no free tier, I haven't adopted it for personal projects, but it would be my first choice the next time I start a new project with a larger team.

 What I like: